All-less/faas-scheduling-benchmark/README.md

 ### Repo Structure

-Five applications, each with two functions.
-You could follow the README.md in each application directory.
+The benchmark suite has five applications, each with two functions.
+You could follow the README in each application directory to deploy and invoke the function.

 <table>
 <thead>